 Police Department, Criminal Investigation Branch, Hobart (or Police Station) TO indicted on a charge of for trial at the sittings of the Supreme Court at commencing on 19 .
 Memorandum for Accused's Information.
-(1) The list on the back hereof gives particulars of other offences which you are believed to have committed.
-(2) If your are convicted on the charge of first mentioned above, you may before sentence is passed, if the Judge so decides and counsel for the Crown consents, admit all or any of the other offences set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
+(1) The list on the back hereof gives particulars of other offences which you are believed to have committed. set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
 (3) No further proceedings may be taken against you in respect of the other offences taken into account unless your conviction on the charge for the offence of first mentioned above is set aside or quashed.